Hope Without Commitment

 Members are encouraged to introduce themselves with the familiar phrase, “I am (name), and I am an alcoholic.”
 This helps newcomers feel comfortable and develop a sense of belonging to the group.
 Although all members are encouraged to speak in the meeting, it is not compulsory to talk.
 Cross-talk is discouraged, and each member is given a chance to share their individual experience uninterrupted.
 In addition, members can share their experiences without fear of judgment — the group leader moderates the discussion about preventing it from going off track.

 Sometimes, enthusiastic and friendly older members may offer support and encouragement and even share their phone numbers with newbies.
 However, new members are not required to develop friendships outside the AA meeting if this feels inappropriate or uncomfortable.

 New members are assigned a sponsor to support their recovery from alcoholism.
 The sponsorship program is designed to provide a social element to Alcoholics Anonymous.
 It helps people remain strong when temptation strikes.
 A member’s sponsor stands by a policy of total abstinence and offers encouragement as needed.

 What Not to Expect From AA Meeting Group

-It is important to note that AA meetings do not make medical diagnoses or offer advice on detox and alcohol addiction treatment.
-The meetings also do not offer housing, jobs, food, or clothing to recovering alcoholics and do not help financially with any accumulated debts.
-Letters of reference are typically not provided for parole officers, courts, lawyers, and social agencies.
-Individual groups may, however, choose to cooperate and provide proof of attendance of AA meetings.
-Each group has autonomy in deciding whether to sign court slips, etc., but this is not a standard procedure.
+It is important to note that AA meetings do not make medical diagnoses or offer detox and alcohol addiction treatment advice.
+The meetings also do not provide housing, jobs, food, or clothing to recovering alcoholics and do not help financially with any accumulated debts.
+In addition, letters of reference are typically not provided for parole officers, courts, lawyers, and social agencies.
+However, individual groups may choose to cooperate and provide proof of attendance at AA meetings.
+Each group has autonomy in deciding whether to sign court slips, etc., but this is not standard.